iszell/siziolibv3/README.md

 - include `iolib_def.inc`
 - call `iolib.load` or `iolib.decrunch` with first character of file name in XR and second one in YR
+- quit loader: set both X and Y to 0 and call `iolib.load`.
+It will report a load error and quits drive side code. *NOTE* This does not work with SD2IEC G.I.
+Joe loader (stock SD2IEC firmware).

 For variables set by detection check the contents of iolib_def.inc.